MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ## Description

 Developed a heat pump co-simulation framework for a BEV using Simulink & GT-SUITE, based on a reference EV thermal architecture.
 The refrigerant system was modeled in GT-SUITE and coupled with Simulink to improve simulation accuracy.
-The compressor model was developed and simulated in GT-SUITE.
+The compressor model was simulated in GT-SUITE.
 The model simulated here is representative of a **Valeo**-like electric scroll compressor commonly used in automotive air-conditioning and thermal management systems.

 - Compressor type: **Scroll**